coren-frankel/coren-frankel/README.md

 But you can call me <em>Kern</em>
 <h3 align=center>
-  I am a dedicated Full Stack Developer passionate about open-source initiatives, advocating for information freedom, prioritizing user privacy, and embodying humanistic principles in my work.
-I approach challenges with unwavering persistence and creativity, striving to deliver tangible outcomes.
-My commitment to excellence is matched by my insatiable curiosity; I continuously seek knowledge, innovate solutions, and evolve alongside emerging technologies.
+  I'm an ambitious Full Stack Developer passionate about the open-source community, freedom of information, privacy, and embodying humanistic principles in my work.
+I am meticulous, persistent, and creative in my efforts to deliver results in my work.
+As an aspiring polyglot, I am constantly looking for ways to level up and to evolve with emerging tech.
 </h3>
 <div align="center">
   <img alt="sesame street yippers find computer" src="https://i.giphy.com/media/GsiBgbwZAsWsg/giphy.webp"/>